rOY369/Docs/work/Sustainable office/zero_waste.md

 We need an action plan that
 - takes care of the existing waste problems immediately.
--
-- guides us consistently towards a more sustainable process over the long term.
+- guides us consistently towards more sustainable waste management process and practices over the long term.

 ### Waste Management Consultants